snipline/documentation/source/desktop/advanced/search.html.md

     How to enable and search complex queries or requirements.
 ---

-By default Snipline searches the name, command, and alias for a match against your search term.
+By default Snipline searches the name, command, alias, and tags for a match against your search term.
+As of 0.7.0 Snipline uses [Lunr.js](https://github.com/olivernn/lunr.js) for searching.

-This basic search can work fairly well for most use-cases, however, if you want more control over how you search then you can enable the "Advanced Search" within the settings of Snipline.

-Configuration menu image here

-With Advanced Search enabled, you have the power of [Lunr.js](https://github.com/olivernn/lunr.js).

-With that in mind you can use the following syntax to search
+With that in mind you can use the following syntax to search:

 * `+` - word must appear in results.
 E.g. `+sql`.
 * `-` - word must not appear in results.
 E.g. `-git`.